Please ensure Javascript is enabled for purposes of website accessibility Residential care | Berry Street Skip to main content

 Therapeutic Residential Care (TRC) uses a trauma-informed, relationship-based model of care to help young people heal from trauma.

-Berry Street’s therapeutic service, Take Two, supports our Therapeutic Residential Care houses.
-Take Two clinicians provide support staff with advice and strategies to better support the young people they are caring for.
+Our Therapeutic Residential Care houses are also supported by Berry Street’s therapeutic service, Take Two.
+Take Two clinicians provide carers with advice and strategies to better support young people.

 Each young person has an individual therapeutic treatment plan and is supported by a multidisciplinary team.
 Care staff support young people to: